 Place your cocktail glasses in the freezer for about 30 minutes prior to serving for a frosty cold glass.

-How to make a Cucumber Martini (Gin or Vodka)
+Cucumber Martini Recipe (Gin or Vodka)

 Equipment